 Hotels in Bangkok are cheap and good, Singaporeans are spoilt for choice when visiting Bangkok.
-I will share my experience at Grande Central Point Terminal 21 for those who need some relief from the fatigue of making choices 🙂
+I will share my experience at Grande Centre Point Terminal 21 for those who need some relief from the fatigue of making choices 🙂

 First, as the name suggests, this hotel is actually at Terminal 21.
 Yes, THAT Terminal 21.
 Imagine 9 floors of shopping, without breaking a sweat.
 Yes!
 Break no sweat because there is a dedicated entrance between the hotel and the shopping mall which allows occupants to avoid being exposed to external elements.
 Even better, there is a dedicated entrance to the massage parlour from the hotel!
 This means that you can have a late night massage without having to worry about walking through deserted Bangkok alleyways at night!

 Many of us go to Bangkok over the weekend for a quickie, imagine getting to save the travelling time between hotel and shopping!

 If the above still did not convince you, the hotel room is spacious, from the bedroom area to the bathroom.
 Yes, it is still smaller than Mode Sathorn that I reviewed earlier, but in exchange for the space, you get the convenience.
 And even after sacrificing the space, you still have sufficient space to open up 2 big suitcases and play catching.

 In fact, the space was so big there was also a small area for light cooking.
 For N and I, we bought that famous toast from 7-11 (which, unfortunately, is not in Terminal 21 itself, but is just around the corner from the main entrance) and heated it up with the in-room microwave for supper.
 And I think we also heated some other food up for supper – Bangkok is full of eating activities it’s hard to track what we ate officially (and unofficially…).